 Student departmental advisers (SDAs) are seniors who serve as a resource for all current students, especially new students, who want to talk to a knowledgeable and experienced upper class student about courses and registration.
 They supplement the information and advice available through faculty advisers and published materials, and refer students to the proper office or department when needed.

-Prefects - Spring Term 2014
+Prefects - Fall Term 2014

-Teaching Assistants - Spring Term 2014
+Teaching Assistants - Fall Term 2014

-Student Departmental Advisers - 2013/14:
+Student Departmental Advisers - 2014/15: